Measurement settings¶

 Note

-General Remarks on PPS and IRIG synchronization¶
+General remarks on PPS, IRIG and PTP synchronization¶

 PPS is the abbreviation for Pulse Per Second.
 PPS signals provide one pulse per second whose Rising or Falling Edge is used for data synchronization.